-In June 2018 Elenia Oy's subsidiary Elenia Finance Oyj issued EUR 161.0 million bonds, which mature in 2035.
-Elenia Finance Oyj used the proceeds of the notes and bonds to make an equity investment in Elenia Finance (SPPS) S.à r.l., its wholly owned subsidiary.
-Elenia Finance (SPPS) then lent the amount of the proceeds to Elenia Holdings S.à r.l. through a subordinated profit-participating security (the SPPS).
-Elenia Holdings used the amounts under the SPPS to subscribe for additional equity in Elenia Oy.
-The proceeds were used for general corporate purposes, to repay Elenia Oy's drawn bank debt and to finance investments.
+In November 2019 the Group published the tender offer regarding EUR 500 million Bond maturing in December 2020.
+Amount of the submitted tenders was EUR 411.0 million, which was repaid to the investors in December 2019.
+The companyhas not issued new bonds or notes during 2019.
+Elenia Finance Oyj has previously used the proceeds of the notes and bonds to make an equity investment in Elenia Finance (SPPS) S.à r.l., its wholly owned subsidiary.
+Elenia Finance (SPPS) then has lent the amount of the proceeds to Elenia Holdings S.à r.l. through a subordinated profit-participating security (the SPPS).
+Elenia Holdings has used the amounts under the SPPS to subscribe for additional equity in Elenia Oy.
+The proceeds have been used for general corporate purposes, to repay Elenia Oy's drawn bank debt and to finance investments.

 The bonds are listed on London Stock Exchange.
-Elenia Oy, Elenia Heat Oy and Elenia Palvelut Oy have given EUR 1,689.5 million joint guarantees relating to the loans from financial institutions, bonds and notes.
+Elenia Oy, Elenia Heat Oy and Elenia Palvelut Oy have given EUR 1,278.5 million joint guarantees relating to the loans from financial institutions, bonds and notes.
 The Group's financial structure has financial covenants relating to interest cover and leverage.
 The covenants are typical in corresponding arrangements.
-There were no covenant breaches in 2018.
+There were no covenant breaches in 2019.
 Elenia Finance Oyj monitors the financial markets in order to carry out loan refinancing at an appropriate time, ahead of the due date of the current loans.